Urias 2 homers, Brewers rout Cubs 15-7 for 8th straight win | Federal News Network

-Highly touted Milwaukee prospect Aaron Ashby got hammered for seven runs in the first inning of his big league debut, but Luis Urias homered twice as the Brewers rallied to rout the Chicago Cubs 15-7 Wednesday for their eighth straight win.
+MILWAUKEE (AP) — Highly touted Milwaukee prospect Aaron Ashby got hammered for seven runs in the first inning of his big league debut, but Luis Urias homered twice as the Brewers rallied to rout Chicago for their eighth straight win.

 The Brewers swept the three-game series and increased their NL Central lead to six games over Chicago.
 The Cubs lost their sixth in a row.